 Additional symbols and abbreviations that are used only in annexes to this specification are given in those annexes.

-This page intentionally left blank.

 6 Architecture

 6.1 Global Identifier Structure

 6.1.1 Introduction

 A Financial Instrument Global Identifier is structured as a twelve (12) character string which is semantically meaningless.
 As the string is intended to remain attached to a given financial instrument throughout the life of that instrument in addition to serving as a historical reference for retired/obsolete financial instruments, the string shall be structured in such a way as to be semantically neutral.